 Look around your house or the next time you’re at a thrift shop.
 Find either an unpainted tray or a tray that needs a makeover.
 This is a quick project to create a Painted Trays with Scrapbook Lining for a beautiful and elegant tray to display or organize things in your home.

 Painted Trays with Scrapbook Lining

-Today I have a really adorable and easy DIY Gift Idea for you!
-Scrapbook paper lined and painted trays.
-These trays are so versatile, they can be used in the kitchen, bedroom, bathroom or anywhere you want to corral items or have a flat surface available.
-And best of all, you can change their look in a snap.
+Today I have a really adorable and easy DIY idea for you!
+Scrapbook paper-lined and painted trays.
+These trays are so versatile, they can be used in the kitchen, bedroom, bathroom, or anywhere you want to corral items or have a flat surface available.
+They also make a great gift if you want to load them up with some smaller gift items.
+But best of all, you can change their look in a snap.